flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 Flutter falls back to CocoaPods for dependencies that do not support Swift Package Manager yet.

-## How to disable Swift Package Manager
+## How to turn off Swift Package Manager

 :::secondary Plugin authors
-Plugin authors need to disable and enable Flutter's Swift Package Manager support for testing.
+Plugin authors need to turn on and off Flutter's Swift Package Manager support for testing.
-Otherwise, you likely won't need to disable this.
+Otherwise, you likely won't need to turn this off.

 If you find a bug in Flutter's Swift Package Manager support, please [open an issue][].